On the J-model all wires are connected with individual connectors as shown in the diagram below.

 The blue connector is for all of the small lamps in the clocks.
 According the the schematic it should be individual connectors, not a common one for all of the lamps.
 Anyhow, now I know how to do the wiring.
 It’s more easy too with one 6-pins connector, but why is it not part of the wring ?

 Phuu, for a while I thought the main wiring loom was wrong.
 Well, a bit wrong.
 It’s not the wiring loom for the J-model and not for the latest ones either.
-Not a big deal since I know how wire it and have the tools and parts to make the mating connectors.
+Not a big deal since I know how to wire it and have the tools and parts to make the mating connectors.

 Instruments bulbs: